persalys/persalys/python/doc/user_manual/graphical_interface/field_model/user_manual_field_model.rst

     - Describe variables (default: empty string, expected: string (no restriction on the label format: floating point, integer, string, etc...))(**Description** column)
     - Require the parallelization of the computations (**Enable multiprocessing** button)
-    - Launch the computation of the selected output values based on inputs, and the Python function (**Evaluate** button).
+    - Launch the computation of the selected output values based on inputs, and the Python function (**Check model** button).
       It shall be used to test the physical model: this will add a new tab, described :ref:`below <fieldmodelevalresult>`.
       To save the output values, the user